Dr. Robert Egnell - Senior Fellow

 Marjan H. Ehsassi is a Policy Fellow and leads the Principled Engagement Initiative at the Institute for Women, Peace and Security.
 She is also the Founder and President of Black Fish Advocates, a 501c3 working to enhance space for civil society in closed environments such as Iran and North Korea.
 Her expertise is in Democracy & Governance, Peace & Security, Rule of Law, and Women’s Empowerment.
 Marjan serves on the Board of several organizations and has a combination of private and public sector experience including as litigator, COO, Consultant, as well as Executive Director, SPM with organizations such as the National Democratic Institute, ABA-ROLI, and the World Bank.
 Marjan has a BA in International Relations from the University of Toronto and an LL.M from McGill University.
 Iranian-American, she was born in Geneva and has lived and worked in Canada, Africa, Asia, Europe and the Middle East.
 Marjan speaks English, French and Farsi with native fluency.

 Katherine Butler-Dines is a research assistant on the Women & Economy Project.
-She is a junior in the School of Foreign Service at Georgetown University.
+She is a senior in the School of Foreign Service at Georgetown University.
 She is majoring in Regional and Comparative Studies with a focus on the Middle East and North Africa, and is also pursuing a certificate in Religion, Ethics and World Affairs through the Berkley Center.
 She has studied abroad in both Jordan and Morocco and is working toward fluency in Arabic.

 Alex Rohlwing is a graduate research assistant with the Institute, entering his second year in Georgetown's Conflict Resolution program.
 Alex has a BA in Cultural Anthropology with a minor in History from the University of Florida.
 After working in the emergency medical sector as an EMT and Paramedic for several years, Alex turned his attention to disaster and conflict response and recovery.
 His studies at Georgetown focus on conflicts in emergency and disaster contexts and integrating conflict resilience into disaster recovery.